run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/fdm/fdm.md

 FDM Artifacts
 ----------------

- The document templates used, and artifacts generated in the FDM application, listed below, are essential for the traceability and measurement of results achieved using the methodology.
+ The document templates used and artifacts generated in the FDM application listed below, are essential for the traceability and measurement of results achieved using the methodology.